kirstenvankessel/masterthesis/README.md

 # Design

+In this repository, all code and output used for my master thesis can be found.
 This study aims to research the measurment properties of Economic, Social, and Cultural Status (ESCS) using the 2018 data of the Programme for International Student Assessement (PISA).
 It does so using three questions:

 1) To what extent is ESCS subject to measurement variance?
 This is researched using multigroup confirmatory factor analysis and alignment optimization.